alireza-dehghan-nayeri/breast-cancer-diagnosis/README.md

 # breast-cancer-diagnosis

-A project to predict risk of breast cancer for women
+This is a project to predict risk of breast cancer for women

 After searching applications that estimate the risk of breast cancer I found two applications on Google Play Store and none in Cafe Bazzar store.